 Is it me?
 Am I just getting old?
 I hope not, or at least not yet.
 I have always been a believer that everything I need to know regarding how to treat people, I learned in elementary school.
-At a very early age I was taught to open the doors for young ladies, answer yes sir, no ma’am and be respectful of your elders.
-Etiquette used to be the glue that held society together.
+At a very early age I was taught to open the doors for young ladies, answer yes sir, no ma’am and be respectful of your elders. etiquette nyc used to be the glue that held society together.
 Sadly, these days it has gone by the wayside both in society and in the workplace.
 I will admit that I am old enough to know that one mistake does not make someone a failure, just as one survey does not apply unilaterally to all organizations.
 With that being said, I do have to say that a recent nationwide survey conducted by Kessler International is very discouraging.
-This particular survey revealed the declining state of workplace manners, etiquette and ethics.
+This particular survey revealed the declining state of workplace manners, etiquette nyc, and ethics.
 Respondents to the survey, upper and middle management, indicated by an 84% margin that their staff was inconsiderate and rude in the workplace.
 In addition, the same respondents cited by 65% that they felt a majority of their staff lacked a moral compass.

 Disturbingly, some respondents expressed disgust of certain individuals on their staff as well as their own inability to say something and correct a situation.
 They cited their company’s “political correctness”, their own inability to have confrontation and constraints instituted by their Human Resources department as stumbling blocks.

 This particular survey looked specifically at employee’s use of personal electronic devices, dress, manners, ethics, and employee’s levels of respect for other employees.
 Among the etiquette and ethics issues surveyed, here are the top sixteen mentioned by managers:

 1. Untimely and inappropriate use of cell phones

 2.Wearing inappropriate clothing to work

 4. Use of street talk and signs in professional meetings